IMPORTANT INFORMATION FOR APPLICANTS:

 Funding will help tenants who have been unable to pay their rent due to the economic effects of COVID-19.
 Tenants being evicted for reasons other than nonpayment of rent may not qualify for assistance.

 - Tenant’s Landlord MUST be willing to participate and provide all required documentation

 - Tenant lives in Pima County

-- Tenant is at risk of eviction (i.e. has received notice of eviction or is in court proceedings)
+- Tenant is at risk of eviction (i.e. has received notice of eviction or other proof of intent to evict from landlord OR is in court proceedings)

 - Tenant has experienced a financial crisis due to COVID-19